 For example, assume that the child table is in the

-If the network connection between the two databases fails, then some data manipulation language (DML) statements against the child table (those that insert rows or update a foreign key value) cannot proceed, because the referential integrity triggers must have access to the parent table in the
+If the network connection between the two databases fails, then some DML statements against the child table (those that insert rows or update a foreign key value) cannot proceed, because the referential integrity triggers must have access to the parent table in the

-CHECK constraints when you must enforce integrity rules based on logical expressions, such as comparisons.
+CHECK constraints when you need to enforce integrity rules based on logical expressions, such as comparisons.
 Never use

-CHECK constraints when any of the other types of constraints can provide the necessary checking.
+CHECK constraints when any of the other types of integrity constraints can provide the necessary checking.

 CHECK constraint on employee salaries so that no salary value is greater than 10000.